Cameron-Programer/Cameron-Programer/README.md

 - 📱 Hi, I’m Cameron
-- 📚 I’m currently learning Python and C++
+- 📚 I’m currently learning Python
 - 💻 I have some experiance using: Python and Lua
 - 📦 I have some experiance using the pip packages: Pygame, EasyGUI and Youtube_dl
 - 📫 How to reach me: Discord [GB] Cameron#4063 or nitrous.muzzle-0w@icloud.com